 - To consolidate a knowledge base of the critical aspects in the practice of clinical mental health counseling in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethic

 - To become knowledgeable and skilled in working in a wide range of settings with diverse popula

 - To confront current issues and controversies in the field and to provide effective solutions through a process of exploring one’s own theoretical perspective, utilizing/applying the legal and ethical guidelines in the field, and consulting with supervisors and other key participa

-- To become engaged with positive role models in the field who will contribute to each student’s professional identity as a licensed professional clinical counselor (LPCC) and/or licensed marriage and family therapist (LMFT).
+- To become engaged with positive role models in the field who will contribute to each student’s professional identity as clinical mental health counselors.